mohamedsaif/IntelligentExperiences.OnContainers/README.md

 ## Overview

-Almost all retail shops already include a networked CCTV cameras all over the store.
-Why not extend these cameras capability to include some useful intelligence on top of it to improve customers experiences trough innovation and AI.
+Almost all enterprises already operate networked CCTV cameras all over buildings and stores.
+Crowd Analytics Platform extend these cameras capability to include some useful intelligence on top of it to improve customers experiences and safety trough AI.

->NOTE: Leveraging and designing AI powered solutions should always adhere to responsible and ethical principles that reflect trust and timeless values.
+>NOTE: It is important to mention before diving into the platform that leveraging and designing AI powered solutions should always adhere to responsible and ethical principles that reflect trust and timeless values.
 I personally like Microsoft's principles about fairness, inclusiveness, reliability, safety, transparency, privacy, security and accountability.
 [Read more](https://www.microsoft.com/en-us/AI/our-approach-to-ai)

 ### Crowd Analytics

-This workshop walks through the steps to deploy a connected, secure and reliable **Crowd Analytics** platform leveraging cloud native solution.

-Crowd analytics (also known as footfall analytics) is about understanding who (age, gender, emotion,...) visit your location, when and how many.
+Crowd analytics (also known as footfall analytics) is about understanding who (age, gender,...) are visiting your location, when and how many.

+This workshop walks through a guided deployment of a connected, secure and reliable **Crowd Analytics** platform leveraging cloud native technologies.

 Crowd analytics scenario can be used in:

 1. Retail shops in many industry (like telecom shops, consumer goods retailers, malls…)
 2. Public and Private Parks
 3. Events
+4. Building safety and evacuation readiness
-4. Any many other scenarios
+5. Any many other scenarios

 Using advanced cloud technologies can provide key business metrics that allows stakeholders to make informative decisions to improve experience and/or performance.